castrodrigo/PUC_proof_of_concept/README.md

 All the microservices respepct the boundaries of scope and are responsible for their matter, consulting others when it is necessary to retrieve out-ot-scope information and append to data.

 #### Services Running
-- Microservice-Disciplina - Controller of subjects
+- Microservice-Disciplina - Controller of available subjects
+- Microservice-Curso - Controller of available courses

 ### Frontend Client
 Application using react with a series of components.
 Besides the natural components, there are a series of components who are directly connected to the microservices, being the access interface to handle their data trough the available API.